Alluxio/alluxio/docs/en/advanced/Alluxio-Storage-Management.md

 to reduce the latency of block eviction.
 When using the space reserver, block size does not affect eviction latency.

-## Manually Manage Data in Alluxio
+## Manage Data in Alluxio

+TODO(Zac): Explain Alluxio-specific concepts in storage which is unique to Alluxio.
+We want to cover
+- "free": remove data from Alluxio space but the same data will still be available in UFS if persisted
+- "load": preload data from UFS to Alluxio
+- "persist"
+- "ttl": this section is already added.

+Note that, since this article is already long, we want to stay in the concept plus possible examples using Alluxio CLI.
+Let's not go deep into Java-level examples.

 TODO(Zac): Add examples on check capacity, fraction of used capacity and etc

-TODO(Zac): Add examples for free, load, and persist commands.

 ### Set Time to Live (TTL)

-TODO(Zac): Clean up this section on setting TTL on data
+TODO(Zac): Clean up this section on setting TTL on data. e.g., we can remove the Java API examples.

 Alluxio supports a `Time to Live (TTL)` setting on each file and directory in the namespace.
 This feature can be used to effectively manage the Alluxio cache, especially in environments with strict